 The goal of the arts program is to develop an understanding of how art is made and to appreciate the roles art has played through the centuries.
 Building skills in discovery, perception and analysis, as well as the development of technical expertise, provide the tools for creative problem-solving in the arts.
 The creation of artwork and the understanding of creative concepts, aesthetics, and criticism are essential and form the core of our integrated arts curriculum.

 We believe that the study and performance of music is an integral component of a liberal arts education.
-Our program creates educated listeners by cultivating aural skills, analytical listening, aesthetic awareness, and the historical context of various styles.
-Over time, our students grow to acquire sophisticated music appreciation and understanding.
+Our program creates educated listeners by cultivating aural skills, critical analysis, aesthetic awareness, and the historical context of various styles.
+Our students grow to acquire sophisticated music appreciation and understanding.